 Together we guide and support equitable, culturally responsive, and interdisciplinary outdoor school programs for Oregon's youth.

 Outdoor School will create equitable and positive outcomes for every Oregonian through empowering learning experiences.

-Equity, Diversity, and Inclusion, Relationships, Innovation, Integrity, and Quality are central to how we approach our work.
+Equity, diversity, and inclusion.
+Relationships, Innovation, Integrity, and Quality.
+These core values are central to how we perform our work.